Threatening 90% of girls .. Beware this pain in the body reveals something wrong

 In previous research, including a study published in the journal Circulation in 2003, chest pain was identified as the most common warning sign of heart disease in men, however, findings indicated that chest pain is at the bottom of the list of early heart attack symptoms in women. .

 It turns out that women tend to describe pressure, pain, and tightness in the chest, as opposed to pain, even during a heart attack.
-Only about a third of the women in the hemodynamic study reported classic symptoms of chest pain.
+Only regarding a third of the women in the hemodynamic study reported classic symptoms of chest pain.

 Conversely, scientists found that an impending heart attack was more often indicative of shortness of breath, weakness, fatigue, sweating and dizziness.